Published on Sep 22, 2014

 Researchers of a recently published meta-analysis have concluded that intra-articular injections of hyaluronic acid for the treatment of knee osteoarthritis significantly improve pain and function compared to placebo.

-The researchers analyzed 29 studies comprising results from 4,866 patients with knee OA who either received intra-articular HA or … Read the Rest
+The researchers analyzed 29 studies comprising results from 4,866 patients with knee OA who either received intra-articular HA or saline injections, according to the abstract.
+They found a significant … Read the Rest

 LAHAINA, Hawaii – Using hyaluronic acid supplementation can offer pain relief for patients with osteoarthritis, according to an orthopedic investigator.

-Hyaluronic acid (HA) suppresses cartilage degeneration, reduces the release of proteoglycans from the extracellular matrix of cartilage tissue, suppresses PGE2 production, and influences viscoelasticity and/or lubrication of … Read the Rest
+Hyaluronic acid (HA) suppresses cartilage degeneration, reduces the release of proteoglycans from the extracellular matrix of cartilage tissue, suppresses PGE2 production, and influences viscoelasticity and/or lubrication of the stroma.… Read the Rest

 Biloine W. Young – April 22nd, 2013

 Regentis Biomaterials Ltd., a privately held company focused on developing proprietary hydrogels for tissue regeneration, is expanding its clinical study of GelrinC for cartilage repair to 12 new sites in Germany, Belgium, Poland, the Netherlands and Israel.
-Researchers say the study will … Read the Rest
+Researchers say the study will enroll an additional 30 new patients, bringing the total number … Read the Rest

 Public release date: 21-Dec-2011